 9 Customer Retention Examples from Top Companies

-Did you know your company has a significantly higher chance of selling to an existing customer — between 60-70%?
-Compare that to the odds of selling to new customers, which can be as low as 5-20%.
+Did you know your company has a significantly higher chance of selling to an existing customer than to a new customer?

-Still, your company's customer retention techniques can’t feel superficial to your consumers.
+Satisfied customers and word of mouth - Happy customers spread the word, so make sure your retention efforts feel genuine.
 According to a survey by Redpoint Global, 74% of consumers report they decide to stick with a company because they feel understood and valued.
 Regardless of your current customer retention techniques, that’s your goal.

 In today's business world, where competition is fierce and customers have more choices than ever, building and maintaining customer loyalty is essential for the success and growth of any company.
 That’s why investing in building relationships with customers and providing them with a seamless and delightful experience at every touchpoint is imperative.
 What better way to learn how to do that than examples from successful industry giants?